 In this situation, should you have other qualifying dependents living with you, you have the additional option of filing as Head of Household, which incurs greater benefits than simply filing separately from your spouse.

 In order to gain exemption for your spouse, you still need to get either an SSN (Social Security Number) or an ITIN (International Taxpayer Identification Number) for them.
 You can apply for an SSN for your spouse with an SS-5 form at any Social Security Office, or at a US Embassy or Consulate in foreign countries.
 Should you not be able to get an SSN, then opt for an ITIN, which is issued to nonresident alien spouses of US citizens in precisely these circumstances.
-There are a number of ways to get an ITIN, and the first step is to prepare a W-7 form.
+There are a number of ways to get an ITIN and how to file those taxes, and the first step is to prepare a W-7 form.

 Filing your taxes separately or together with your spouse is a choice you are free to make yourself.
-There is no wrong answer here, and it’s just a matter of weighing which path will benefit you the most.
+There is no wrong answer to can I claim my wife who lives overseas, and it’s just a matter of weighing which path will benefit you the most.
 And the best thing about it is, should your financial situation change in the next few years, you will be able to easily change your filing status from joint to single, or the other way around.

 Your marriage vows, however, are slightly more binding.